osrf/uctf/doc/run_cloud/readme.md

 1. For each vehicle:
     1. Select the vehicle in the list of entries.
     1. Fill in a "Stack number" (1 for Blue, 2 for Gold) and "Altitude above runway (m)", then click "Send Config" and then confirm in the following popup.
+    1. Click "ARM" to arm the vehicle.
+You should see it change status to "ARMED" in the gui.
     1. Click "AUTO".
 The vehicle should launch, climb, and go to its designated waypoint.
+       For planes make sure to go to AUTO soon after arming.
+An armed plane in simulation can get slightly airborn but if not in AUTO it will crash and become unrecoverable.
-    1. Wait abou 10 seconds or until you see Waypoint 1 in the payload console.
+    1. Wait about 10 seconds or until you see Waypoint 1 in the payload console.
 This operation uses templates that are not safe to run in parallel..
-1. Click "ARM ALL".
-Note that this command won't take effect until the vehicles have had some time to initialize their simulated GPS sensors, which can take a couple of minutes after spawning.
-Upon a successful command the vehicle status line will show `<ARMED>`

 There are a number of conditions after launch that can cause the vehicle